 Observation I was pleased to see hand washing was well managed.
+Please remember that the wash hand basin must only be used for hand washing.

 Personal Hygiene

 Legal Requirement All persons in food handling areas must wear suitable, clean, and where appropriate protective clothing.